QuentinRa/blog.quentinra.dev/maths/statistics/si/mle-ex.md

 # here par should converge to proba=0.5
 ```

-Sometimes, you may have an error/warning according
-to the parameters of your distribution.
+Sometimes, you may have an error/warning according to the parameters of your distribution.
 Try again!
-The way to fix these errors would be to play will
-the parameters but I do not know much, and you should
-use **R** function instead of writing yours.
+The way to fix these errors would be to play will the parameters, but I do not know much, and you should use **R** function instead of writing yours.

 <hr class="sl">